-Impact on nutrients availability in seedlings of mango rootstocks under salt stress
+Impact on nutrient availability in seedlings of mango rootstocks under salt stress

 Abstract

-Uniform-size, six-month old seedlings of seven mango (Mangifera indica L.) rootstocks namely Moovandan, Bappakai, Nekkare, Kurukkan, Olour, Terpentine and Chandrakaran were treated with tap water containing 0, 50, 100, and 150 mM NaCl at four days interval for 40 days.
-NaCl stress caused reduction in K+, Ca2+, Mg2+ , Zn2+ and Fe2+ concentrations in all rootstocks; however, increased the activities of accumulation of Mn2+ and Cu2+ in tissues.
-Based on the nutrient status up and down in rootstocks, it could be said that salinity tolerance found in the following order Olour > Terpentine > Kurukkan > Nekkare > Bappakai > Moovandan > Chandrakaran.
+Uniform-size, six-month old seedlings of seven mango (Mangifera indica L.) rootstocks, namely Moovandan, Bappakai, Nekkare, Kurukkan, Olour, Terpentine, and Chandrakaran, were treated with tap water containing 0, 50, 100, and 150 mM NaCl at four days interval for 40 days.
+NaCl stress caused a reduction in K+, Ca2+, Mg2+ , Zn2+, and Fe2+ concentrations in all rootstocks; however, it increased the accumulation of Mn2+ and Cu2+ in tissues.
+Based on the nutrient status up and down in rootstocks, it could be said that salinity tolerance is found in the following order: Olour > Terpentine > Kurukkan > Nekkare > Bappakai > Moovandan > Chandrakaran.

-Key words: Mango, rootstock, NaCl, salinity, Salt tolerance,
+Keywords: Mango, rootstock, NaCl, salinity, Salt tolerance,

 1. Introduction

-Salt stress is an abiotic stress that severely affects growth and development of mango crop proved to be a salt sensitive crop (Pandey et al. 2014).
-Data revealed that more than 7% of total land and almost 20% of total arable land are under the salinity affect with increasing rate of salinization of 1–2% per annum (Zhu and Gong, 2014; Rizwan et al., 2015).
-Indeed, it is expected that more than 50% of total arable land will be rendered unproductive by 2050 due to induction of salt stress in crop (El-Banna et al., 2022).
+Salt stress is an abiotic stress that severely affects the growth and development of the mango crop, proved to be a salt-sensitive crop (Pandey et al. 2014).
+Data revealed that more than 7% of total land and almost 20% of total arable land are under the salinity effect, with an increasing rate of salinization of 1–2% per annum (Zhu and Gong, 2014; Rizwan et al., 2015).
+Indeed, it is expected that more than 50% of total arable land will be rendered unproductive by 2050 due to the induction of salt stress in crops (El-Banna et al., 2022).
 Sodium chloride was recognized as the major injurious salt to the plant.
-For plant growth sodium ions are not essential but toxic and often induced cellular damage to affect plant growth and development (Wang et al., 2003; Zhu 2007).
-However, salt-tolerance mechanisms are complex and include osmotic adjustment through the accumulation of compatible solutes, lowering the concentrations of toxic ions in the cytoplasm by restriction the influx of Na+, its sequestration in the vacuole, and/or Na+ ion extrusion (Patel et al., 2024 and Binzel et al., 1987).
+For plant growth, sodium ions are not essential but toxic and often induce cellular damage to affect plant growth and development (Wang et al., 2003; Zhu, 2007).
+However, salt-tolerance mechanisms are complex and include osmotic adjustment through the accumulation of compatible solutes, lowering the concentrations of toxic ions in the cytoplasm by restricting the influx of Na+, its sequestration in the vacuole, and/or Na+ ion extrusion (Patel et al., 2024, and Binzel et al., 1987).

-In India, mango is an important fruit crop and can be considered as backbone of fruit industry.
+In India, mango is an important fruit crop and can be considered the backbone of the fruit industry.
 It is widely grown in subtropical and tropical regions.
 The soil of these regions suffers a serious setback due to various problems.
-Of these, soil salinity is considered to be the most important hindrance especially for mango cultivation.
-So, it is need of the hour to develop efficient and tolerant cultivars able to grow in the salt prone areas to increase mango cultivation area (Rengasamy, 2006; Safdar et al., 2019).
-In the present study, polyembryonic rootstocks of mango were investigated for salt tolerant limit under NaCl stress with focus on nutrients accumulation.
+Of these, soil salinity is considered to be the most important hindrance, especially for mango cultivation.
+So, it is a need of the hour to develop efficient and tolerant cultivars able to grow in the salt-prone areas to increase the mango cultivation area (Rengasamy, 2006; Safdar et al., 2019).
+In the present study, polyembryonic rootstocks of mango were investigated for salt tolerance limit under NaCl stress with a focus on nutrient accumulation.

-2. Material and methods
+2. Materials and methods

 2.1 Plant material